JetBrains/intellij-sdk-docs/topics/ui/text/punctuation.md

 Do **not** put a period at the end of an IDE action.
 ![](1_03_periods_action.png){width=385}
-*The empty text consists of two sentences but the second one is an IDE action so it should not have a period.*
+*The empty text consists of two sentences, but the second one is an IDE action, so it should not have a period.*

 <p>Note that links that are not IDE actions can have a period in the end.</p>